 ACER charges an additional cost for admin, handling fee, correspondence & secure courier delivery to the supervisor interstate or overseas.

 There is also an additional cost if the papers are received late and the main NHS cohort has already been marked.

-Where there are vacancies in the program for Years 8 and 9, testing is conducted late in the year at the school.
+Where there are vacancies in the program for Year 8, testing is conducted late in the year at the school.
 Please contact your child's Head of School in writing.
 Testing timelines are advertised in our school newsletter.